 We have strong links with the community and are always looking for ways to enhance learning and the experiences we offer the children in school.

-• Teachers choose an enquiry-based question, based on their intimate knowledge of their class and the children take control of the enquiry through their further questions.
-This is guided by the curriculum objectives that have to be met by learners.
+• Teachers choose an enquiry-based question to engage pupils, based on their intimate knowledge of their class.
+Children have the opportunity to lead some of their leaning through questioning.
+This is guided by the curriculum objectives that have to be met by learners taken from our progression ladders .

-• The children’s work is presented in class floor books which reflect the journey of learning.
+• The children’s work is presented in a variety of ways: PSHE and RE is recorded in floor books to represent discussions and thoughts during sessions.
+Lower key stage 1 also use floor books in other learning.
 The use of floor books encourages pupil’s pride and aspiration to do their very best piece of work.
 Pupils are encouraged to actively engage with the floor books, which enables them to reflect on their learning, commit this to long term memory and enable the transfer of both skills and knowledge.
+Higher up in the school pupil use science and history/ geography books to record the progression in their work.

 • Children will feedback on their Learning Journeys to staff, guardians and Governors; ensuring that they are key drivers for improvement.